 You know I love me some rust, but not on a child’s rocking chair right where they would put their feet.
 Yikes!

 So, I basically had to knock apart this whole bottom of this chair and put it back together the right way.
 The simplest fix was to reattach it all with countersunk screws using my drill and drill bits.

 Of course, my littlest was smitten with this chair and was eager to help me nail in some wooden plugs.

 Then, after we got it all tightened up, it took nearly my entire tub of wood filler to get it done right.
-Looks kinda like a spotted cow, doesn’t it?
+However, it looks kinda like a spotted cow, doesn’t it?

-Using my Fan Brush to give it two coats, letting it cure in between.
+I give the chair two coats, letting it cure in between.
 It’s starting to look mighty spiffy now, isn’t it?
 While the paint cures, I reupholstered the seat and made a coordinating pillow. woot!

 My child’s rocking chair is now relieved of its awful nails and upholstery.
 It’s ready to some little one very happy.

-No more ugly polyester upholstery and whole lot more fun.
+Finally, no more ugly polyester upholstery and whole lot more fun.
 Yay!
-When little people get to have their own spot to sit and read or play, it truly makes them feel special.
+Not only do little people get to have their own spot to sit and read or play, but it also truly makes them feel special.

 This was totally fun for me to do and hopefully inspires you to see past the worn down look and envision the new.
 In addition, pin and share so others can be inspired too!